-New students may obtain an assessment exemption if they fall into one of the following categories:
+New students may obtain an assessment exemption if they have:

-- 1. Completed an Associate of Arts or Sciences degree or higher.
-(Provide Transcript) - 2.
+- Completed an associate degree or higher.
+(Provide transcript) - 2.
 Completed 30 or more semester units of college work at another college or university.
-(Provide Transcript) - 3.
+(Provide transcript) - 3.
 Completed prerequisite courses with a grade of "C" or better.
-If you have not completed prerequisite courses in both mathematics and English, you must take the assessment in the area not met.
-(Provide Transcript) - 4.
-Scored 3 or higher on the Advanced Placement Test (College Board) in English and/or mathematics.
+If prerequisite courses have not been completed in both mathematics and English, the student must take the assessment in the area not met.
+(Provide transcript) - Scored 3 or higher on the Advanced Placement Test (College Board) in English and/or mathematics.
 (Provide documentation) - 5.
-You have participated in the CSU EAP Process at your high school and have been determined "prepared for college work" level coursework or determined provisionally prepared and completed the appropriate course during your senior year.
-This exemption expires on year after your senior year. - 6.
-Enrolling in courses at Crafton Hills College only to maintain certificate or license requirements. - Enrolling in only 6 units or less of courses for personal enrichment (e.g., PE, Music, Art) up to a cumulative total of 12 units (once you have reached 12 units of course work you will be required to participate in the assessment process). - 8.
-Taken a placement exam at one of the other San Bernardino or Riverside County community colleges or taken the Accuplacer Assessment Test at another college in the last two years and provide scores and placement recommendations from the other college.
+Participated in the CSU EAP Process at high school and have been determined "prepared for college work" level coursework or determined provisionally prepared and completed the appropriate course during the senior year.
+This exemption expires one year after graduating form high school. - 6.
+Enrolled in courses at Crafton Hills College solely to maintain certificate or license requirements. - Enrolled in only 6 units or less of courses for personal enrichment (e.g., PE, Music, Art) up to a cumulative total of 12 units (once 12 units of course work you has been completed, the student be required to participate in the assessment process). - 8.
+Taken a placement exam at one of the other San Bernardino or Riverside County community colleges or taken the Accuplacer Assessment Test at another college in the last two years and provided scores and placement recommendations from the other college.

-If any of the above criteria apply to you, visit the Counseling Center, SSB-201, to obtain an exemption.
-You are responsible for supplying the documentation and for completing the exemption process at the Counseling Center before you will be eligible to register.
+If any of the above criteria apply to you, visit the Assessment Center, SSB-201, to obtain an exemption.
+Students are responsible for supplying the documentation and for completing the exemption process before they will be eligible to register for classes.

-For more information, visit the Counseling Center SSB-201 or call (909) 389-3366 or visit www.craftonhills.edu/ assessment
+For more information, visit the Assessment Center SSB-201 or call (909) 389-3361 or visit www.craftonhills.edu/assessment